George Newell Armsby: Personal life

 As his business ventures soared, Armsby's personal life was no less colorful.
-His marriage to Leonora disintegrated, and in March 1929 she sued for and was granted a divorce in the San Francisco courts, alleging (as was common at the time with unhappy spouses) that Armsby had abandoned her in New York in 1924.
+His marriage to Leonora disintegrated, and in March 1929 she sued for and was granted a divorce in San Francisco, alleging, as was common at the time with unhappy spouses, that Armsby had abandoned her in New York City, in 1924.
 The subsequent divorce settlement of $1,000,000 made the papers as far away as Helena, Montana.
 Notably, Leonora retained the Armsby name until her death in 1962.

-Armsby's personal life made the papers next year when, in March 1930, he announced that he was marrying, at age 54, a 36-year-old woman, Colette Touzeau, whom The New York Times and other papers tartly (if apparently accurately) called an ex-showgirl.
-They did marry that month, in Los Angeles, and remained together until Armsby's death twelve years later.
+Armsby's personal life made the papers next year when, in March 1930, he announced that he was marrying, at age 54, a 36-year-old woman, Colette Touzeau, whom The New York Times and other papers reported was an ex-showgirl.
+They married that month in Los Angeles, and remained together until Armsby's death 12 years later.